qdrant/docs/qdrant/v1.1.x/collections.md

 )
 ```

+For rare use cases, it is possible to create a collection without any vector storage.

+*Available since v1.1.1*

 For each named vector you can optionally specify
 [`hnsw_config`](../indexing/#vector-index) or
 [`quantization_config`](../quantization/#setting-up-quantization-in-qdrant) to
 deviate from the collection configuration.
 This can be useful to fine-tune
 search performance on a vector level.

-For rare use cases, it is possible to create a collection without any vector storage.

 ### Delete collection